2023-25 Digital Dialogue: Wales Impact Report

 Democratic engagement

-Learners also became more politically active, with the number of learners knowing how to vote increasing by 10%, and feeling they can influence change in society increasing by 11%.
+Learners also became more politically active, with the number of learners who felt they could vote increasing by 10%, and feeling they can influence change in society increasing by 11%.

 Impact on teachers